Coding-with-CodingTomato/TomatoDeck/README.md

   - [ ] Available buttons that can be pressed
   - [ ] Available windows / mac / linux hotkeys
   - [ ] General How-Tos
+- [ ] Auto Updater
+- [ ] Change text color to be visible on any background color

 ## Mobile Todos
 - [x] Set PC IP + PORT
 - [x] Get Grid Setup
 - [ ] Connect via QR-Code
 - [ ] Report back if button press was sucessfull or not
+- [ ] Change text color to be visible on any background color

 Name bereitgestellt von CodingRuo <3